 “Haig Park Village Markets have always strived to go beyond the minimum requirements to ensure the safety of everyone attending, and together we will continue to be able to offer amazing produce and products directly to the community.”

-The two winter-themed markets will be held from 9:00 am to 2:00 pm on 1 and 8 August.
-New stallholders including Baiyun Scarves, StreeTruck Mexican street food, Canberra Succulents, FocusFolding and SouthGround jewellery, Sassy Dragon Art, Missy Minzy and My Sweet Lady will join the existing line-up of sellers of baked goods, organic produce, wine, fruit and veg, meat and cheese.
+New stallholders at the two themed markets include Baiyun Scarves, StreeTruck Mexican street food, Canberra Succulents, FocusFolding and SouthGround jewellery, Sassy Dragon Art, Missy Minzy and My Sweet Lady.
+They will join the existing line-up of sellers of baked goods, organic produce, wine, fruit and veg, meat and cheese.

 Other first-timers – Wildflour, Happy B Honey and Latino Catering – will become regular fixtures at the market on the corner of Lonsdale and Girrahween Streets following the Winter Wonderland events.